-8 Stonerush valley is a beautiful open-planned lodge nestled in the tranquil Stonerush lakes lodge site close to the Cornish village of Lanreath.
+8 Stonerush Valley is a beautiful open-plan lodge nestled in the tranquil Stonerush Lakes lodge site close to the Cornish village of Lanreath.

 The spacious open-plan living room has a comfortable leather sofa, rustic woodburner, 32” flat-screen TV with Freeview and built-in DVD player, CD player and docking station; the perfect place to unwind after a busy day exploring the best of what Cornwall has to offer.

 The modern and sleek looking kitchen has all the necessary appliances to cook a delicious meal which can be enjoyed on the spacious decking whilst enjoying woodland views.

 The bedroom is as immaculate as the rest of the property with a comfortable en-suite king-size four-poster bed, where you can choose from a selection of DVDs to watch on the 22’’ flat-screen TV.

 Stonerush Lakes is within easy reach of South Cornish coast, which is famous for its idyllic beaches and splendid seaside resorts such as the historical harbour town of Fowey.

 Treat yourself and your loved one to an escape in this beautiful Cornwall location.

 All ground floor.
 One bedroom: 1 x king size four poster bed with TV and en-suite shower, basin and WC.
 Bathroom with bath, shower over, basin and WC.
 Open-plan living area with kitchen, dining area and seating area.

 Pelynt 2 miles; Looe 5 miles; Polperro 6 miles.